 Professional staff development, recruiting practices, and knowledgeable elected and appointed officials are crucial drivers of municipal capacity.
-Good professional development and recruitment practices can help municipalities attract and retain an appropriate amount of qualified staff and invest in their professional development through training and other means.
-Without proficient staff and knowledgeable elected and appointed officials, municipalities are ill equipped to complete capital projects, and may lack the ability to undertake important initiatives such as creating a capital improvement plan or updating a comprehensive plan.
+Good professional development and recruitment practices can help municipalities attract, retain, and cultivate the appropriate number of qualified staff.
+Without proficient staff and knowledgeable elected and appointed officials, municipalities are ill equipped to complete projects, and may lack the ability to undertake important initiatives such as creating a capital improvement plan or updating a comprehensive plan.

-Professional development helps create and maintain staff morale while improving and increasing the capabilities of staff.
+Professional development helps foster positive staff morale while increasing the capabilities of staff.
 There is no standardized set of professional development practices for municipalities in the region.
 Many municipalities offer some form of "in-house" training, and support employee attendance of outside programs such as conferences and seminars hosted by professional organizations.
-A combination of in-house training, outside resources, and a formalized training plan enables municipalities to effectively utilize their staff, and unlock additional capacity by taking on new and different projects they would otherwise be unprepared to undertake.
+A combination of in-house training, outside resources, and a formalized training plan enables municipalities to utilize their staff effectively, and unlocks additional capacity by preparing staff to take on new and different projects.

-Municipal staff that participated in the resource group and focus groups stated that professional development was a priority and acknowledged its importance in achieving community goals.
-However, awareness of available trainings and the ability to attend them depends on the capacity of staff.
-Staff with limited familiarity with such resources often have difficulty locating and attending training events, which halts improvement of their expertise and capabilities and freezes the ability of municipalities to build capacity via available training resources.
+Municipal staff that participated in the resource group and focus groups stated that professional development is a priority and acknowledged its importance in achieving community goals.
+However, the awareness of and ability to attend available trainings depends on the capacity of staff.
+Staff with limited familiarity with such resources attend fewer training events, which halts individuals' development and freezes municipal capacity.
 Many municipalities lack the resources to provide in-house trainings or to fund the cost for employees to attend external programs.

-14 McHenry County Board, Minutes, October 6, 2015, http://mchenrycountyil.iqm2.com/Citizens/FileOpen.aspx?Type=12&ID=2877&Inline=True.
+Staffing and recruitment practices are also important components of municipal capacity.
+Lower capacity communities may not be able to offer competitive salaries, or attract the most qualified candidates to fill a position.
+Some municipalities with budget constraints may choose not to fill http://mchenrycountyil.iqm2.com/Citizens/FileOpen.aspx?Type=12&ID=2877&Inline=True.